acetohydroxamic acid (a-seat-oh-hye-drox-am-ik as-id)

 Use Cautiously in: Renal impairment (increased risk of adverse reactions; dosage reduction recommended); Hepatic impairment; Preexisting thrombophlebitis or phlebothrombosis (increased risk of adverse reactions).

-Drug-Drug: Decreases absorption of iron. ...
+Drug-Drug: Decreases absorption ...